If you struggle with your weight, you are not alone. Most of us are trying to lose weight or maintain our weight at some point in our lives.

 See Your Primary Care Physician

 The first step to a healthier weight is talking to your primary care doctor about any concerns.
-Your weight alone is not the best indicator for risk of health complications, so your doctor will calculate your BMI or Body Mass Index.
+Your weight alone is not the best indicator for the risk of health complications, so your doctor will calculate your BMI or Body Mass Index.
 It is calculated by weight divided by height, then squared.

 This calculation will tell your doctor if you are considered to be a normal weight for your height or if you are overweight or obese.
-The greater the number, the higher your risk for diabetes, high blood pressure and other serious health conditions.
+The greater the number, the higher your risk for diabetes, high blood pressure, and other serious health conditions.

 What’s the Next Step?

 After determining your BMI, you and your doctor may need to discuss medical and surgical options for weight loss.

 The first step is to speak with a dietitian, who can advise you about healthier food choices.
 Changing your diet and exercising are still the best solutions for long-term weight loss.
 There are no shortcuts or magic pills that will provide you the same solution.

 Some people find they can’t achieve a healthy BMI with lifestyle changes or even medical intervention.
 These patients should consider weight loss surgery a safe and reasonable option.

 Most insurance companies pay for weight loss surgery if you have a BMI of 35 or higher (considered obese) because it is the only known cure for diabetes.
 It also can reduce or eliminate sleep apnea, high blood pressure, and other risk factors.